njord-rs/njord/README.md

 ## Contributing

 Before contributing, please read the [contribution](https://github.com/njord-rs/njord/blob/master/CONTRIBUTING.md) guide for useful information how to get started with Njord as well as what should be included when submitting a contribution to the project.

+## Code of Conduct

+Anyone who interacts with Njord in any space, including but not limited to this GitHub repository, must follow our code of conduct.

 ## Contributors